Friday, March 1, 2024

 Since the beginning of this war in 2001, over 1.9 million people deployed at various times.
 1.9-3 million servicemen/women served post 9/11 in various positions in and out of country.
 89% were men and 11% were women.
 But there were 30,177 suicides of service members and vets post 9/11 war.
 40% of the soldiers who served have PTSD with Marines having the highest rate.
 40% also have some form of disability.
 The major areas of disability are mental health issues, orthopedic injuries, heart disease, amputations, and Gulf War Syndrome (fatigue, fibromyalgia, and gastrointestinal disorders).

 If history repeats itself, then the collateral affects of war are the same as with the previous wars.
 The nuclear family disrupted, marriage availability decline, inability of the soldier to return to work, soldier not revered any longer, and women continuing to excert their independence in the work arena.
+This is at a time where the Right is pushing for more births, adoption, and fostering of children with DEI out the window which helped more white women.
+Also, they have changed the age men can enlist from thirty-something to fourty-something.

 I served in the First Gulf War and returned to streets lined with people thanking us for our service.
 Also, to this day, corporations can be heard thanking their customers who served their country.
 Lowe's and Home Depot give militay discounts for those who served (notice they are building supply companies.
 Women's clothing stores do not give women vets discounts).
 Now it is okay if citizens praise or disdain people who serve their country.
 The soldier is no longer the representation of manhood.
 Many blame the entrance of woman into the male dominated field for emasculating the military.
 But war takes away men, the provider and protector of family.
 You can't have men dying and disabled from war without there being consequences.